Quick Recap of 2018, Goals for 2019 and How I’ll Accomplish Them

 I’ve been blessed with growth, so I’ve got to continue to spend time thinking about how to grow even further.

 So, I’ll be delegating and outsourcing some of the duties I’ve done alone until now with the help of virtual assistants in particular.
-This will allow me to focus my time on exactly what I should: growing and sustaining my streams of income.
+This will allow me to focus my time on exactly what I should do: growing and sustaining my streams of income.

 Write My Goals Down